BayAreaMetro/TM1_2015_Base_Network/Tollclass_Numbering_Management/README.md

 - The predecessor of this file, `TOLLCLASS_Designations.xlsx`, was used in several ways by the Next Generation Freeways Round 2 project:
   - The toll calibration process relied on this file, as it provided inputs including: `THRESHOLD_SPEED`, `MAX_TOLL`, `MIN_TOLL`, and `s2toll_mandatory`.
 Moving forward, the toll calibration process should be updated to use the `.csv` version of the file.
   - Generating a toll plan: The script `Create_simple_toll_plan.py` uses information from the `"Grouping minor"` and `"Grouping major"` fields.
-  - It is also used for generating summary metrics by corridor (details to be provided later)
+  - It is also used for generating summary metrics by corridor